JAlcocerT/JAlcocerT/content/blog/dev-web-BACKENDS.md

 * **Authorization**: Determines what an authenticated client is allowed to do.
 For example, an authenticated user might be allowed to view their own data but not another user's data.
 * **Rate Limiting**: Restricts the number of requests a client can make within a specific time period to prevent abuse or denial-of-service (DoS) attacks.
 * **HTTPS Encryption**: Ensures that all data transmitted between the client and the server is encrypted, protecting it from being intercepted.

+### Whats Pagination

+Pagination is the process of breaking up a large dataset into smaller, more manageable "pages" to improve performance and user experience.

+Instead of a single API request returning thousands of records at once, which can be slow and resource-intensive, pagination allows the client to request a specific subset of the data at a time.

+This is a crucial concept for any application that handles a large amount of data, like social media feeds, e-commerce product listings, or search engine results.

+### Common Types of API Pagination

+While the goal is always the same, there are several different techniques to implement pagination, each with its own advantages and disadvantages.

+#### 1. Offset-Based Pagination (or "Page-Number" Pagination)
+This is the most common and straightforward method.
+It uses two parameters in the API request: **`offset`** (or `page`) and **`limit`** (or `page_size`).

+* **How it works**:
+    * `limit`: Specifies the number of items to return per page.
+    * `offset`: Specifies the number of items to skip from the beginning of the dataset.
+* **Example**: To get the second page of 10 items, you would make a request like `GET /api/posts?offset=10&limit=10`.
+* **Pros**: Easy to implement and allows users to jump to any page number.
+* **Cons**: Can be inefficient for very large datasets because the database still has to scan and skip all the records up to the offset, which can slow down the query.
+It's also prone to issues if new data is added or removed while the user is navigating, as the total number of items and page offsets might change.

+#### 2. Cursor-Based Pagination
+This method is more advanced and better suited for large, dynamic datasets.
+It uses a unique, immutable identifier (**a cursor**) to mark the starting point for the next page of results.

+* **How it works**:
+    * The API returns a special value (the **`cursor`**) in the response, which points to the last item on the current page.
+    * To get the next page, the client includes this cursor value in the next request, and the server uses it to find the next set of items.
+* **Example**: A request might look like `GET /api/posts?limit=10&cursor=eyJpZCI6MTIzNDV9`, where the cursor is an opaque token provided by the server.
+* **Pros**: Extremely efficient and highly stable.
+It doesn't rely on an offset, so adding or removing data doesn't affect the integrity of the pagination.
+* **Cons**: More complex to implement on the backend and doesn't allow users to "jump" to a specific page number.
+It's best for applications that use a "next/previous" navigation or infinite scrolling.